red5pro/mock-authentication-backend/README.md

 `sudo systemctl stop mockauth`

+To check the state of the mockauth service:

+`sudo systemctl status mockauth`

+Also, if you make any modifications to the service file after adding it, you will need to run:

+`sudo systemctl daemon-reload`

 # Logging

 Using the above service file, the logging will be included in the `/var/log/syslog` file, and will look like: